Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1021/readme.md

 ### Impact in the business

-- The customer manager will be able to schedule interviews with candidates for job openings.
+- The customer manager will be able to see all the information of the applications for the job openings of the clients he is managing.
-- This way he can collect other type of data from the candidate, wich can help in choosing the right candidate for the job.
+- This way he can see the data from the candidate, wich can help in choosing the right candidate for the job.

-- ´+«'0«'6-4321«'098761q234567890'«'0167890'+«'43 vc. nbvc+# 4.
-Design
+## 4. Design
--

 ### 4.1.
 Realization